gnieboer/tsp-redesign/index.md

 </button>
 <div id="l2055" class="usa-accordion-content" markdown="1">

-Consider if you were born 1983 or later, or plan to need your TSP savings in 2045 or later.
+Consider if you plan to begin withdrawing from your TSP account between 2053 and 2057 or you were born between 1990 and 1994.

 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-2055/){:.learn-more}